ASDlikeS/vulnerabilities.scripts.py/README.md

 # vulnerabilities.scripts.py

-### Repository with my web-vuln script in python and BASH
+### Repository with my web-vuln scripts in python and BASH